DavidF-22/ICS3909-FYP/README.md

 ```bash
 $ code/ResNet_workflow.sh <user_input>
 ```
 If you wish to run all the workflows at once, you can use the `run_all_workflows.sh` script provided in the root directory. **Please note that executing this script will initiate every workflow sequentially (one after another), which can be time consuming and may demand significant computational resources.
-Ensure your system is equipped to handle the load before proceeding.**
+Ensure your system is equipped to handle the load before running.**
 ```bash
 $ chmod +x code/run_all_workflows.sh
 $ code/run_all_workflows.sh